 - the risk that trade matters could increase the cost or reduce the supply of apparel available to us and adversely affect our business, financial condition, and results of operations;

 - the risk that our franchisees’ operation of franchise stores is not directly within our control and could impair the value of our brands;

 - the risk that we or our franchisees will be unsuccessful in identifying, negotiating, and securing new store locations and renewing, modifying, or terminating leases for existing store locations effectively;

 - the risk that our investments in omni-channel shopping initiatives may not deliver the results we anticipate;

 - the risk that comparable sales and margins will experience fluctuations;

-- the risk that changes in the company’s credit profile or deterioration in market conditions may limit its access to the capital markets and adversely impact its financial results or its business initiatives;
+- the risk that changes in our credit profile or deterioration in market conditions may limit our access to the capital markets and adversely impact our financial results or our business initiatives;